 LOC-I can result from a range of interferences including engine failures, icing, or stalls.
 It is one of the most complex accident categories, involving numerous contributing factors that act individually or, more often, in combination.
 Reducing this accident category, through understanding of causes and possible intervention strategies, is an industry priority.

-The embedded MsExcel graphs are available for users with Microsoft Office versions 2013, 2016 and Office 365.
-Please close any opened excel files after viewing in order to maintain optimum performance.
+Tips: download and save a copy of the report before opening with Adobe Acrobat.
+The embedded MsExcel graphs are compatible with Microsoft Office 2013, 2016 and Office 365.
+Close any opened excel files after viewing to maintain optimum performance.